Here are the best sniper games:

 Being a sniper in Arma 3 is no mean feat.
 It’s a war simulator and as such it prides itself on painstaking realism - you’ll have to use a rangefinder, zero your scope, and steady your breath ahead of every long-range shot.
 You’ll also have to engage with extreme caution, as making your position known when you’re operating as a ghost behind enemy lines will get you killed very quickly.

 Arma 3 is so realistic, in fact, that some snipers pair up with a spotter who handles all the sums for them and points out new targets.
 Unlike many sniper games, Arma 3 makes sniping a cooperative experience.
-Better still, Arma 3 is always receiving new updates and expansions, so it's never too late to fall in love with this military simulator.
+Better still, there are loads of Arma 3 updates and expansions, so it's never too late to fall in love with this military simulator.

 Online matches with 64 players means one important thing: more targets.
-And not just the boring on-the-ground targets, either - you can take out a plane’s pilot and watch it plummet from the sky, or explode a jeep from a mile away with the help of the Tank Hunter's behemoth 13mm anti-tank rifle.
+And not just the boring on-the-ground targets, either - you can take out a plane’s pilot and watch it plummet from the sky, or explode a jeep from a mile away with the help of the Battlefield 1 Tank Hunter Elite class and their behemoth 13mm anti-tank rifle.
 No other sniper games can top the blockbuster credentials of Battlefield 1.

 You’ll also be dealing with century-old equipment, which makes long-range shots incredibly difficult to pull off due to extreme bullet drop and antique rifle scopes.
 It’s tricky to get a handle on, but you’ll still have a huge advantage over everyone else at long range.

-Battlefield 1 also has a sniper mission in its spectacular single-player campaign, which sees you ghost your way through a village occupied by German soldiers, armed with a sharpened spade and a silenced sniper rifle.
+We were blown away by the sniper mission when we wrote our Battlefield 1 review, which sees you ghost your way through a village occupied by German soldiers, armed with a sharpened spade and a silenced sniper rifle.
 The gameplay is a huge departure from the scripted bombast of the campaign’s other levels, leaving the player free to tackle this sandbox-like mission at their own pace.

-Communication and teamplay are essential in Squad, even for prospective snipers.
+As you'll see from our Squad tips, communication and teamplay are essential, even for prospective snipers.
 Engaging targets over 500 metres away will yield little success, but a higher-magnification scope and superior stopping power ensure the marksman always has the upper hand in long-range skirmishes.
 Just the way it should be in sniper games.

 So what does Insurgency offer the prospective sniper?
 Purpose.
 There’s no HUD, no mini-map to detail enemy positions, no red markers hovering above every visible target.
 As the team's long-range specialist you can use your scope to recon enemy positions and provide fire support over open terrain.
 You might not have much use when it comes to storming the objective, but if you’re using a headset then you’re practically indispensable.

 If you’re put off by the fact that Insurgency is effectively a decade old, then good news: it’s getting a sequel.
-Insurgency: Sandstorm isn’t due out until 2018, but it’s already shaping up to be a great sniper game thanks to the fact that it’s being made with Unreal Engine 4, which will let developers New World Interactive add effects like bullet drop and travel time at long last.
-Insurgency: Sandstorm will also launch with a story mode that will be playable either alone or cooperatively with up to three other people, which means there’s plenty of scope for sniper gameplay.
+We still don't know Insurgency: Sandstorm's release date, but it’s already shaping up to be a great sniper game thanks to the fact that it’s being made with Unreal Engine 4, which will let developers New World Interactive add effects like bullet drop and travel time at long last.
+From what we played, Insurgency: Sandstorm's gameplay is excellent, especially when played in co-op against the AI.

 Quickscoping and noscoping may not be as feasible in Modern Warfare Remastered as they were in the original game, but the remastered edition of the game is still home to the best pair of sniper missions in gaming: All Ghillied Up and One Shot, One Kill.

 These heavily scripted missions take the player through the ghost city of Chernobyl on a mission to assassinate a Russian ultranationalist-cum-arms dealer.
 The atmosphere is palpable, the surrounding narrative engaging, and the pace relentless - these missions ignited a passion for sniper games in everyone who played them.
-Modern Warfare Remastered is more than a shiny HD makeover, it’s a complete remake of the old game.
+As we found in our Modern Warfare Remastered review, the game is more than a shiny HD makeover, it’s a complete remake of the old game.

 Hitman might not spring to mind at the mention of sniper games, but while Agent 47 traditionally makes do with a selection of silly disguises and a spool of piano wire, he’s just as devastating with a high-powered sniper rifle in his icy cool grip.